-Three types of CBE have been recognized by the Department of Education (DOE); Credit-hour CBE, Direct Assessment, and Hybrid CBE (Mix of Direct Assessment and Credit-hour CBE).
+Three types of CBE have been recognized by the Department of Education (DOE):

-- Credit-hour CBE: "A program that is organized by competency, but measures student progress using clock or credit hours, is a CBE program, but not a direct assessment program."
-DOE GEN-14-23, Error!
-Hyperlink reference not valid.https://ifap.ed.gov/dear-colleague-letters/12-19-2014-gen-14-23-subjectcompetency-based-education-programs-questions - Direct Assessment CBE: "Student progress in a direct assessment program is measured solely by assessing whether the student can demonstrate that he or she has a command of a specific subject, content area, or skill, or can demonstrate a specific quality associated with the subject matter of the program.
+- 1. Credit-hour CBE: A program that is organized by competency, but measures student progress using clock or credit hours, is a CBE program, but not a direct assessment program. - 2.
+Direct Assessment CBE: Student progress in a direct assessment program is measured solely by assessing whether the student can demonstrate that they have a command of a specific subject, content area, or skill, or can demonstrate a specific quality associated with the subject matter of the program.
 Therefore, unlike a CBE program measured in credit hours, a direct assessment program does not specify the level of educational activity in which a student is expected to engage in order to complete the program.
-However, the program must provide students with enough educational resources, including substantive interaction with instructors, for students to develop each competency required for completion."
-DOE GEN-14-23, https://ifap.ed.gov/dear-colleague-letters/12-19-2014-gen-14-23-subject-competency-based-education-programs-questions.
+However, the program must provide students with enough educational resources, including substantive interaction with instructors, for students to develop each competency required for completion." - 3.
+Hybrid CBE: Mix of Credit-hour and Direct Assessment CBE.